In Times of Trouble, God’s Word Provided Me With Encouragement

 By Chen Hui, Jiangsu Province

 I grew up in an ordinary family in China.
 My father was in the military and because I had been molded and influenced by him from an early age, I came to believe that a soldier’s calling and duty was to serve the motherland, follow orders and selflessly serve on behalf of the Communist Party and the people.
 I also became determined to become a soldier myself and follow in my father’s footsteps.
 However, as time went on and certain events transpired, the course of my life and the orientation of my pursuits were slowly altered.
-In 1983, I heard the gospel of the Lord Jesus.
+In 1983, I heard the gospel of the.
 It was the special guidance of the Holy Spirit that allowed someone like me, who had been poisoned by atheism and Chinese Communist ideology from an early age, to be deeply moved by the Lord Jesus’ love.
 Having heard the gospel, I embarked on a life of belief in God—I began attending church, praying, and singing hymns in praise of the Lord.
 This new life brought me great serenity and peace.
-In 1999, I accepted the gospel of the last days of the returned Lord Jesus—Almighty God.
+In 1999, I accepted the gospel of the last days of the returned Lord Jesus— .
 Through ceaselessly reading God’s word and meeting and fellowshiping with my brothers and sisters, I came to understand many truths and learned of God’s urgent intention to save mankind.
 I felt that God had bestowed on each of us a great vocation and responsibility, and so I eagerly threw myself into the work of spreading the gospel.
 When I personally witnessed many people coming before God and receiving God’s blessings and salvation, my faith grew even stronger.

 However, the cruel persecution of the CCP government shattered my serene and happy life.
 In August of 2002, I traveled to the northwest with my husband to spread the gospel to a few of our co-workers in Christ.
 One night, while I was meeting with two brothers and sisters who had only recently accepted God’s work in the last days, I suddenly heard a loud crash and saw the door being violently kicked down and six or seven fiendish-looking police wielding batons rush in.
 One of the policemen pointed at me and said with a vicious snarl, “Handcuff her!”
 Two policemen ordered us to stand by the wall and not to move, while they began to rummage through the boxes and chests in the house like a bunch of raiding bandits.
 They carefully searched anything that they suspected might be used to conceal things and, in no time, they had turned the whole place inside out and upside down.
 Finally, one of the policemen found a gospel pamphlet and a book of God’s word in my sister’s bag and glared at me with a fierce stare, yelling, “Damnit, are you looking to get yourself killed?
 Coming up here and spreading your gospel.
 Where did this come from?”
 I didn’t respond and so he barked at me saying, “Not gonna talk, eh?
 We’ll open that mouth of yours.
 Get moving!
 You’ll talk where we’re going!”
 With that he dragged me out of the house and threw me into the police car.
 At that time, I realized that they hadn’t just sent six or seven policemen—the road outside was lined on either side with many armed special police.
 When I saw how much manpower they had deployed to apprehend us, I became very frightened and, without thinking, began praying to God asking for His guidance and protection.
-Not long after, a passage of God’s word came clearly to my mind, “You should know that all things in the environment around you are there by My permission, I arrange it all.
+Not long after, a passage of God’s word came clearly to my mind, “You know that all things in the environment that surrounds you are there by My permission, all planned by Me.
 See clearly and satisfy My heart in the environment I have given to you.
-Do not fear, Almighty God of hosts will surely be with you; He has your back and He is your shield” (“Chapter 26” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
+Do not fear, the Almighty God of hosts will surely be with you; He stands behind you and He is your shield” (“Chapter 26” of Utterances of Christ in the Beginning in).
 “That’s right!”
 I thought.
 “God is my pillar; no matter what kind of situation I may encounter, God, the Ruler and Creator of all things, is always by my side.
 As long as my heart remains quiet before God, God will lead me to overcome whatever situation I may face.
 For, God is faithful and it is He who rules over and orchestrates all things.”
 Thinking these things, I regained my sense of calm.

 It was around ten o’clock that night when I was brought to the Criminal Police Brigade.
 My photo was taken, and I was then led into an interrogation room.
 To my surprise, there were already four or five brutish-looking thugs in there staring me down as I came in.
 As soon as I entered the room, they surrounded me like a pack of hungry wolves seemingly rearing for the kill.
 I was incredibly nervous and prayed desperately to God.
 At first, these police thugs didn’t lay a finger on me, but just ordered me to remain standing for three or four hours.
 I stood so long that my legs and feet started to ache with pain and go numb, and my whole body became extremely fatigued.
 At around one or two in the morning, the Criminal Police Brigade chief came in to interrogate me.
 I couldn’t help but shake with nerves.
 He stared at me and began to grill me saying, “Speak!
 Where are you from?
 Who is your contact here?
 Who is your superior?
 Where have you been meeting?
 How many people do you have working under you?”
 When I didn’t speak, he blew up in fury, grabbing me by the hair and raining down punches and kicks.
 Once I had been beaten to the ground, he continued to kick me even harder.
 Right away my ears started to ring so that I couldn’t hear a thing, and my head felt like it was going to explode with stabbing pain.
 I couldn’t help but cry out in pain.
 After a few more moments of struggle, I lay on the floor, unable to move.
 The chief grabbed me by the hair again and dragged me to a standing position, at which point four or five of those brutish thugs swarmed around me and began kicking and punching me; I fell to the ground, my hands covering my head, rolling and lashing around in pain.
 These police thugs weren’t holding anything back—every kick and every punch had deadly force.
 As they hit me, they yelled, “Are you gonna talk or not?
 I dare you not to talk!
 Talk or you’re dead!”
 When the chief saw that I still wasn’t talking, he kicked me viciously in the ankle.
 Every time he kicked me, it felt like someone had driven a nail into my bones, it was excruciatingly painful.
 After that, they continued to kick me all over until I felt like they had shattered every bone in my body, and the violent spasms that wracked my insides caused me so much pain that I could hardly draw breath.
 I lay on the ground gasping for air and crying tears of pure agony.
 In my heart, I called out to God saying, “Dear God!
 I can’t go on.
 Please protect me as I fear I won’t make it through this night.
 Dear God, grant me strength. …” I don’t know how long the torture went on.
 I just felt extremely dizzy and I was in such excruciating pain that I felt as if I had been rent limb for limb.
 The pain was so intense that I actually became numb all over.
 One of the police thugs said, “Looks like you still haven’t had enough.
 Oh, you’ll talk alright!”
 As he spoke, he picked up what looked like an electric hammer and slammed it against my forehead.
 I felt every strike deep down in my marrow, and each time he hit me my whole body would go numb, and then I would go limp and tremble ceaselessly.
 When the police thug saw how much I was suffering, he seemed pleased with his work and started to bellow with laughter.
 In the midst of my suffering, a passage of God’s word welled up within me and gave me guidance and enlightenment: “You must suffer hardship for the truth, you must give yourself to the truth, you must endure humiliation for the truth, and to gain more of the truth you must undergo more suffering.
 This is what you should do” (“The Experiences of Peter: His Knowledge of Chastisement and Judgment” in The Word Appears in the Flesh).
 God’s word gave me incredible strength, and I repeated the passage over and over in my mind.
 I thought: “I cannot succumb to Satan and disappoint God.
 In order to obtain the truth, I vow to endure any suffering, and even if it means my death, it will still be worth it and I will not have lived in vain!”
 This gang of demons interrogated me all through the night until the following morning, but because I had God’s word to encourage me, I was able to withstand their torture!
 In the end, they had exhausted every last strategy they could think of and said helplessly, “You seem like an ordinary housewife with no particular talents, so how did your God give you such tremendous strength?”
 I knew that it wasn’t me these police thugs were relenting to, but instead were surrendering under the authority and power of God.
 I personally witnessed that God’s word is the truth, that it can imbue people with immense strength, and that by practicing in accordance with God’s word one can overcome their fear of death and vanquish Satan.
 As a result of all this, my faith in God grew even stronger.